AlexanderLindholt/TweenPlus/documentation/tween-usage/states.md

 task.wait(5)
 if shared.MyTween.Playing then
 	print("Tween is still playing, wow!")
-	-- Let's print some information about the progress! print("Tween is going "..(if shared.MyTween.Reverses then " in reverse" else "forward").."!") print("Tween has done "..shared.MyTween.Repetitions.." repetitions!")
+	-- Let’s print some information about the progress! print("Tween is going "..(if shared.MyTween.Reverses then " in reverse" else "forward").."!") print("Tween has done "..shared.MyTween.Repetitions.." repetitions!")
 	print("Tween is exactly "..shared.MyTween.Alpha*100.."% done with the current repetition.") -- Alpha is in the range 0-1, so we multiply by 100 to get the percentage.